threepointone/vite-jest/README.md

 # vite-jest

-A configuration for runing jest tests inside vite
+A configuration for running jest tests inside vite